-When I started watching Transit, in the dimly lit cinema house, I dimmed my phone too quickly look up what year the movie was set in.
+When I started watching Transit, in the dimly lit cinema house, I was immediately confused.
+I really, really needed to understand the context of this film.
 Why?
 Because I was having enormous issues keeping my head on straight as the silver halide crystals kept flashing technicolor pigments across the screen.
 Was I in pre-invasion France in 1940, as they quietly awaited their fate?
 Or was it 2019?
-Finding nothing but more confusion on the interwebs, I decided to just hold on to the armrests all the tighter, and see where the movie was about to take me.
+Unnerved, I just decided to just hold on to the armrests all the tighter, and see where the movie was about to take me.

 And, oh wow, what a cinematic mindjob experience I was in for.

 If you haven’t seen Christian Petzold’s 2019 movie, Transit, boy – do I have a treat for you today.
 It’s as if the Bard himself time traveled his way forward in time 400 years to bring us this gut wrenching, time dilation of a movie, about a cast of characters doing their best to flee France before it is too late.
 Or, if not Shakespeare, maybe Franz Kafka would be a better metaphorical comparative.
 A world of shuffling disfigured faces, all straining against the coming evil.
 No, our perfect analogy is Noah and his family, working around the clock to create passage out from under the coming horrifying flood.
 There is no end of analogies to the stories that the movie Transit is telling.
 And there will be no end of discussion about this brilliant movie, if only you give it a chance first.